JohnVinyard/JohnVinyard.github.io/_posts/2016-04-10-installing-zounds.markdown

 # Installing From PyPI

-Once you've installed got all the dependencies out of the way, your best bet will be to simply `pip install zounds`.
+Once you've got all the dependencies out of the way, your best bet will be to simply `pip install zounds`.

 # Installing From Source